-- 1. Remove the screw. - 2.
+- 1. Remove the screw. - ► The collar may be removed with the screw.
+Be careful not to loose the collar. - 2.
 Remove the turn signal lens. - 3.
 Slightly press the bulb and turn it counterclockwise. - 4.
-Install a new bulb and the parts in the reverse order of removal
+Install a new bulb and the parts in the reverse order of removal.

-License Plate Light Bulb
+| License Plate Light Bulb